Tritlo/ExampleHolePlugin/hoogle-plugin/README.md

 Hoogle Plugin
 =================

 Note!
-Needs a freshly built GHC HEAD
+Needs GHC 8.10

-An example of a hole fit plugin for GHC that can filter by module and searches the local Hoogle for fits (if hoogle is available, and the `-fplugin-opt=HolePlugin:hoogle` is set).
+An example of a hole fit plugin for GHC that can filter by module and searches the local Hoogle for fits (if hoogle is available, and the
+`-fplugin-opt=HolePlugin:hoogle` is set).

 make sure that `hoogle` is installed (for demo of hoogle features)